chrislattman/blogging-project/docs/terminal-commands/README.md

 Bye!
 ```

-- Add more `--mail-rcpt` flags to specify more recipients
+- Add more `--mail-rcpt` flags to specify more recipients, then add those recipients to the "To: " field separated by a comma followed by a space

 To send an email with an attachment, there are more flags involved: